 Medicare Supplement Plans in Connecticut for 2020

 Connecticut Medicare Supplement Plans have different rules than other states.
 Over 600,000 residents have Medicare in Connecticut.
-Almost 40% of those beneficiaries have an Advantage plan.
-Also, there are more than 25 options for Part D. Below we explain how Medicare works in Connecticut.
+Over 40% of those beneficiaries have an Advantage plan.
+There are more than 25 options for Part D. Below we explain how Medicare works in Connecticut.

 The Part B deductible applies to ambulance transport.
 First, Chad pays 20% of the ambulance and the Part A deductible.
 Then, 20% of any remaining inpatient costs.
 With rehab and specialist care, Chad’s medical costs become overwhelming.
-Like, he’s looking at a total of over $10,000 in medical bills.
+He’s looking at a total of over $10,000 in medical bills.

 Would you rather be Chad with Medigap or without?